romario333/wikidia/README.markdown

 ## What I don't like on UMLLet
 * size of text in notes is too large, should be smaller than text in nodes

+##Bugs
+* Elements are not selected when delete items is undone.